nhn/tui.animation/README.md

-### ‼️ `tui.animation` will no longer receive major updates.
-It will only get bug fixes in future.
+### ‼️ There are no major updates planned for `tui.animation` in the future.
+It will only get bug fixes.

 <br>